-As mentioned in the paragraphs above, due to COVID-19, the Company had required shareholders who wished to exercise their voting rights had been required to appoint the Chairman of the respective meetings as their proxy to attend and vote on their behalf at the respective meetings.
+As mentioned in the paragraphs above, due to COVID-19, shareholders who wished to exercise their voting rights had been required to appoint the Chairman of the respective meetings as their proxy to attend and vote on their behalf at the respective meetings.
 This was done in reliance on the Order as well as the Guidance Note.